Cokode/School_Project02/README.md

-#### __Program Professors__
- _István Hegyes, chief of software development, L-Soft Zrt., Nyíregyháza guest_

- __Sándor Vályi (PhD), University of Nyíregyháza, Department of Mathematics and Informatics valyi.sandor at nye dot hu_

-### Project Description
+## Project Description
 This project is a console-based game implemented in C#.
 The objective is to guide a hero through a grid-based board, avoiding obstacles and gathering rewards along the way.
 The game features random generation of walls and rewards, and players can use earned points to break walls.
 By default, the hero starts with 15 points, allowing them to break free if trapped between walls at the beginning of the game.

+#### _Program Professors_
+ _István Hegyes, chief of software development, L-Soft Zrt., Nyíregyháza guest_

+ _Sándor Vályi (PhD), University of Nyíregyháza, Department of Mathematics and Informatics valyi.sandor at nye dot hu_

 ### Classes

 #### Wall
-Represents a wall obstacle on the game board.
+Represents a wall obstacle on the game board. [view](https://github.com/Cokode/School_Project02/blob/main/Wall.cs)

 - `char wallType`: Indicates the type of wall.
 - `bool isAWall`: Specifies if the object is a wall.
 - `Position?
 WallPosition`: The position of the wall on the game board.

 #### Hero
-Represents the main character of the game.
+Represents the main character of the game. [view](https://github.com/Cokode/School_Project02/blob/main/Hero.cs)

 - `int points`: The current score of the hero.
 - `string name`: The name of the hero.